johnwav/blood-data/README.md

 ### Example Process

-To save time, the data for the patients was created using OpenAI's - [ChatGPT](https://chat.openai.com/) - ChatGPT as seen below
+To save time, the data for the patients was created using OpenAI's - [ChatGPT](https://chat.openai.com/) as seen below

 ![](./datashot.png)